When the sun is shining, Paris smiles, too! Make the most of good weather with these outdoor activities in Paris.

 Bikes in Paris

-Renting a bicycle is as easy as one-two-three in any neighborhood through Paris Vélib.
+Renting a bicycle is as easy as one-two-three in any neighborhood, thanks to Paris Vélib.
 There’s no booking; just turn up with a credit card at any Vélib station and follow the on-screen instructions to select a bike.
 The first 30 minutes are free.
-Bike through one of the scenic parks and along the banks of the Seine.
+Hop on and cycle through one of the scenic parks or along the banks of the Seine.

 When you’re done, just return your bike at any Vélib station.
-Safety helmets are not mandatory in Paris but we recommend bringing your own bike helmets, especially for little tykes.
+Safety helmets are not mandatory in Paris it’s worth bringing your own, especially for the little ones.
 Don’t know where to go?
 Join a bike tour of Paris, Versailles, or Monet’s Garden in Giverny with Fat Tire Bike Tours.

-2. Segways trips in Paris
+Segway trips in Paris